SchornacklabSLCU/amfinder/README.md

 If you use AMFinder in your manuscript, please cite:
 [Evangelisti _et al._, 2021, Deep learning-based quantification of arbuscular mycorrhizal fungi in plant roots, _New Phytologist_ **232**(5): 2207-2219](https://doi.org/10.1111/nph.17697).

-**We would like to hear from you:** are you working with a system that appears challenging for AMFinder?
-Please get in touch!
-We would be happy to help generate specialised CNN1/2 networks and make them widely available to the research community.

 ## Summary